sim8/astro-miner/AstroMiner/Notes/Caravan.md

     - Quest NPCs
     - Ship upgrades
   - Ship
-    - Launch asteroid missions - before or after land stop?
+    - Launch asteroid missions - during or between stops?
-      - Before?
-      - After?
+      - during
+        - Easier story to tell - relies on gravity
+        - Can have different backgrounds
+        - How would this work gameplay wise?
+          - Sleep - In orbit "x" planet
+          - Have the option to launch mission or "touch down"
+          - THEN go to market
+          - THEN return to ship "leave x?"
-      - Both?
+      - between
-        - Opportunity for day/night cycles
+        - A litle better for the game flow - mining happens between stops
+        - Why is there a time limit?
+          - Not retrievable by vehicle?
+          - Could orbit uninhabited planets / random black holes?
     - Cutscenes - move story forward
     - Chat to crew
       - Card games?